ARoS Art Museum

 The Next Level at ARoS Art Museum

-ARoS Art Museum is in the process of expanding with 6,500 square metres.
+ARoS Art Museum is in the process of expanding with 6,500m2.
 The expansion takes place under the ground and is called ’The Next Level’.
-It is expected that the expansion be ready to welcome curious visitors in 2017.
+It is expected that the expansion be ready to welcome curious visitors in 2020.